Dog Scared of Fireworks? How to Calm a Dog Down

 Why Are Dogs Scared of Fireworks?

-If you find your dog is extremely afraid during a fireworks show, you might be asking, “Why are dogs scared of fireworks?”
-Understanding the reasons for your dog’s behavior can help you be empathetic and understanding of their plight; therefore, more helpful when these scary situations come along.
+If your dog is extremely frightened during a fireworks show, you might be asking, “Why are dogs scared of fireworks?”
+Understanding the reasons for your dog’s behavior can help you be empathetic and understanding of their plight, and therefore more helpful when these scary situations come along.

 Dogs are scared of fireworks because: